 Why do we seek the presence of the Lord today?
 The current modern church landscape has many things wrong with it.
-We all know we are failing the culture and losing this generation but we prefer to be in denial and celebrate are supposed victories inside our four walls.
-If you speak up, you are labeled an extremist or a church hater.
+We all know we are failing the culture and losing this generation, but we prefer to be in denial and celebrate our supposed victories inside our four walls.
+If you speak up you are labeled an extremist or a church hater.
 Nothing could be farther from the truth.
 We love the Body of Christ and have dedicated our lives to serve Him by faith for almost 30 years.

 It is for this reason we seek to build up His Body, the One Church of the Lord Jesus Christ.
-We know that before that we must remove the hindrances that prevent us from building upon the foundation Cornerstone.
+We know that before that can be done, we must remove the hindrances that prevent us from building upon the foundation Cornerstone.
 This is not about preferences or theological differences.
-Many believers and leaders today are hurt, disappointed and discouraged because of the religious system and its man-made rules.
-It time to stand up and speak up about these things.
-The selfish self -centered quest for the presence is one of those things that must be confronted.
+Many believers and leaders today are hurt, disappointed, and discouraged because of the religious system and its man-made rules.
+It’s time to stand up and speak up about these things.
+The selfish self-centered quest for the presence is one of those things that must be confronted.

 Why is there not one reference of believers going to a gathering of His people to experience the “presence” in the entire New Testament?

 Why are we are still in an Old Testament paradigm?

 Why do we seek the Presence of the Lord?